-To our knowledge, based solely on review of the copies of such reports and written representations that no other reports were required, during the year ended December 31, 2010, all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a); except that one report, covering one transaction, was filed late by Mr. King; and National Health Investors, Inc. failed to file on a timely basis its initial statement of beneficial ownership on Form 3.
+To our knowledge, based solely on review of the copies of such reports and written representations that no other reports were required, during the year ended December 31, 2011 all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a); except that (i) one report, covering two transactions, was filed late by Mr. Hendrickson, (ii) one report, covering one transaction, was filed late by Mr. Triche, and (iii) one report, covering one gift transaction in 2006 and one gift transaction in 2007, was filed late by Mr. King.